Joel Farrell

 Farrell is a Jamaican international.
 He has previously spent time on loan at the Gateshead Thunder in the Kingstone Press League 1 competition.
 In 2019 he helped the Eagles to win the inaugural 1895 Cup as they defeated Widnes Vikings 36–18 in the final; Farrell scored a try to level the game at 18–18.

 He has also previously played for the Dewsbury Rams and the Batley Bulldogs.

+Personal life

+Born in England, Farrell is of Jamaican, Trinidadian, English and Scottish descent.